|

 extent that our government feigns democracy, it is intended to be just

-something to placate the majority, the common people, while avoiding the sharing
+something to placate the majority, the common people, while the elite avoid the sharing

 of any real power.